Scetch/COMP3520/A2/README.md

 ### End Program
 The input thread locks the mutex and sets the `running` flag to `false`.
-This will cause the main thread to break from the loop and wait for the `input_thread` to exit.
+This will cause the main thread to break from the render loop and wait for the `input_thread` to exit.

 ### Draw Points
 This option will allow a user to enter 1-5 points.